Streamerbot/docs/streamerbot/3.api/3.csharp/_methods/twitch/globals/IncrementAllTwitchUsersVar.md

 ---
-description: Increments the value of all Twitch users' global variable with the provided name
+description: Increments the value of a specific user global variable for all Twitch users
 version: 0.2.4
 ---